 I’ve heard Ethiopian cooks posit that the uniqueness of their flavor profiles and traditions has a lot to do with the country’s relative geographic protection from outsiders, particularly Europeans.
 The mountainous terrain was hard to penetrate.

-Which brings us back to those migratory patterns, and why early humans (some 50 thousand years ago, after weathering a near extinction event) might have headed northeast out of Africa (from what is now Ethiopia) into what is now Djibouti, and then across the Red Sea at the Bab-al-Mandeb strait into what is now Yemen.
-This earliest beach-combing route will be our first sweep of soups: Ethopia to Djibouti, then Yemen/Oman, southern India, Malaysia and Australia.
-After that we will circle back and take a later route out of Africa via the Middle East/Fertile Crescent.
+Which brings us back to those migratory patterns, and why early humans (some 50 thousand years ago, after weathering a near-extinction event) might have headed northeast out of Africa (from what is now Ethiopia) into what is now Djibouti, and then across the Red Sea at the Bab-al-Mandeb strait into what is now Yemen.
+This earliest beach-combing route will be our first sweep of soups: Ethiopia to Djibouti, then Yemen/Oman, southern India, Malaysia, and Australia.
+After that, we will circle back and take a later route out of Africa via the Middle East/Fertile Crescent.